Akindele-Ebenezer/Akindele-Ebenezer/README.md

 - 👋 Hi, I’m @Akindele-Ebenezer
-- 👀 I’m interested in Web Development and Programming
+- 👀 I’m a Frontend Developer
-- 🌱 I’m currently learning Web Development and Programming
 - 💞️ I’m looking to collaborate online
 - 📫 You can reach me on WhatsApp- 09052757805